sudotx/DIG/README.md

 Getting Started

-To begin using DIG, follow these steps:
+To begin using DIG, follow these steps

     Initiative Creation: Initiative creators propose tasks and allocate grants through the DIG governance system.
 Clearly outline the scope, deliverables, and grant amount.